Engine Hour-Based Maintenance: Stop Servicing on the Calendar

 The primary hurdle for most construction and rental businesses is the "Mixed Fleet Headache."
 You likely have a mix of new machines with built-in OEM telematics and older "dumb" iron that doesn't report anything.
 Traditionally, this meant logging into a Cat portal for some machines, a Deere portal for others, and using a whiteboard for the rest.

 Hapn solves this by acting as the single source of truth.
-Our platform pulls engine hours from both Hapn hardware and direct OEM integrations, consolidating all your data into one dashboard.
-Whether it’s a brand-new excavator or a 15-year-old generator, you see the exact runtime for every asset in your fleet.
+Our platform pulls engine hours from both Hapn hardware and direct OEM integrations — including AEMP-compliant data feeds — consolidating everything into one dashboard.
+Whether it's a brand-new excavator or a 15-year-old generator, you see the exact runtime for every asset in your fleet.
+For more on tracking all equipment types effectively, explore our guide on equipment tracking solutions for mixed fleets.

 As we covered in our TCO guide, understanding exactly when to service a machine is critical to maintaining a healthy bottom line.
+Reactive repairs cost 3–4× more than preventive service, and every hour a machine sits in the shop is an hour it isn't generating revenue.
 When your maintenance alerts are based on actual usage, you can plan your shop schedule with precision, ensuring that the most-used machines are serviced first.
+For electric and hybrid equipment with different maintenance triggers, engine hour-based scheduling becomes even more critical for battery health and longevity.
+Additionally, proper maintenance management directly enables dynamic pricing strategies by ensuring equipment availability and reducing unplanned downtime.

 The Benefits of Telematics Maintenance Alerts